Restless Chipotle

 Notes

-• To tell if the bread is done stick a toothpick in the center of the banana bread and when it is done there were only be a few, moist crumbs clinging to the toothpick.
+• To tell if the bread is done stick a toothpick in the center of the banana bread and when it is done there will only be a few, moist crumbs clinging to the toothpick.

 • You can also push an insta-read thermometer into the center - the bread is done when it is 200F to 205F.